 Every year upon card renewal, a domestic economy class companion certificate will be awarded.
 When using this certificate, the cardholder will still be subject to certain taxes and fees for itineraries with two to four segments, at a minimum of $28.20 and a maximum of $69.20.

-When using a common carrier, you and your family are covered by Travel Accident Insurance for accidental death and dismemberment.
-Your baggage will be insured against being lost, stolen, or damaged, up to $1,250 for carry-on and $500 for checked baggage.
+When using a common carrier, your baggage will be insured against being lost, stolen, or damaged, up to $1,250 for carry-on and $500 for checked baggage.

 If you’re on the road, you’ll be covered by rental car insurance against theft and damage, as long as the car rental company’s insurance is declined.
 Some vehicle exclusions apply to this offer.
-A 24/7 Roadside Assistance Hotline is available in case of an emergency, ready to find help and send it your way.
-However, the cardholder must pay any fees from third-party services that become involved.
+The cardholder must pay any fees from third-party services that become involved.

 When shopping with the card, many purchases will be eligible for an extended warranty and purchase protection service.
 The extended warranty will double a manufacturer’s warranty, up to 1 additional year, while purchase protection will cover items you buy against accidental damage and theft, up to 90 days from the date of purchase.